NigelVanHattum/k8s-homelab/02_base_resources/README.md

-# Deploying the base resources for the k8s cluster
+# Deploying the base resources on the k8s cluster

-## 1Password (secret manager)
+## 1Password requirements
-1Password is used as the secret storage for all variables that Terraform needs during rollout of all resources.
-Terraform uses a single service token that will allow you to connect to your secrets.
-To create your service token, follow [the guide provided by 1Password itself](https://developer.1password.com/docs/service-accounts/get-started/).
+All 1Password requirements will be put into their corresponding chapters.

 ## Linkerd
 > [!WARNING]